loftwah/linux-for-pirates/README.md

 The OSI model be a framework fer understanding and designing how data be transmitted over yer network.
 It be made up of seven layers, each representing a different aspect of networking:

-Physical layer: This layer be responsible fer the physical connections and devices that be used fer transmitting data over yer network.
+`Physical layer`: This layer be responsible fer the physical connections and devices that be used fer transmitting data over yer network.
 Examples include cables, switches, and routers.

-Data link layer: This layer be responsible fer establishing and maintaining a connection between devices on yer network.
+`Data link layer`: This layer be responsible fer establishing and maintaining a connection between devices on yer network.
 It be responsible fer tasks such as error detection and correction, and fer providing flow control to prevent data overload.

-Network layer: This layer be responsible fer routing data between devices on yer network.
+`Network layer`: This layer be responsible fer routing data between devices on yer network.
 It be using addresses to determine the best path fer data to travel, and be responsible fer tasks such as packet switching and traffic control.

-Transport layer: This layer be responsible fer ensuring that data be delivered reliably and efficiently between devices on yer network.
+`Transport layer`: This layer be responsible fer ensuring that data be delivered reliably and efficiently between devices on yer network.
 It be responsible fer tasks such as segmentation, reassembly, and flow control.

-Session layer: This layer be responsible fer establishing, maintaining, and terminating connections between devices on yer network.
+`Session layer`: This layer be responsible fer establishing, maintaining, and terminating connections between devices on yer network.
 It be responsible fer tasks such as establishing a session, coordinating communication, and recovering from errors.

-Presentation layer: This layer be responsible fer translating data between devices on yer network.
+`Presentation layer`: This layer be responsible fer translating data between devices on yer network.
 It be responsible fer tasks such as encoding, decoding, and compression.

-Application layer: This layer be responsible fer providing services to applications that be using yer network.
+`Application layer`: This layer be responsible fer providing services to applications that be using yer network.
 It be responsible fer tasks such as messaging, file transfer, and network management.

 The OSI model be a useful tool fer understanding and designing the communication systems on yer network.
 It provides a framework fer understanding the different layers of networking, and fer identifying the tasks and responsibilities that be associated with each layer.